interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 * **Message**: "Origin of the call mismatches authorization."
 * **Function**: :ref:`withdrawCollateral`
-* **Cause**: The caller of the withdrawal is not the specified Vault, and hence not authorized to withdraw funds.
+* **Cause**: The caller of the withdrawal is not the specified vault, and hence not authorized to withdraw funds.

 ``ERR_EXCEEDING_VAULT_LIMIT``